Climate Change: A Maternal Physical and Mental Health Emergency

 13.11.25

 In the lead-up to the UN climate change conference in Belem, Brazil (COP30), MMM was delighted to collaborate with Dr. Saravanan Thangarajan, a Visiting Scientist & Faculty member at Harvard T.H.
 Chan School of Public Health, to develop a Policy Brief on a critical yet neglected issue in Climate discussions and financing: maternal health.
-Co-authored with our head of advocacy at the United Nations Valerie Bichelemeir, this Policy Brief shed light in particular on the climate change impact on maternal mental health, which is completely overlooked.
+Co-authored with our head of advocacy at the United Nations Valerie Bichelmeir, this Policy Brief shed light in particular on the climate change impact on maternal mental health, which is completely overlooked.
 It is an urgent call to integrate maternal and newborn health into climate policy and adaptation strategies.

 Climate Change and Maternal Health at Risk